pbloem/profane-tmesis/if-croesus-goes-to-war.md

 More than once, I dreamt that I myself had taken him.
 That I had broken myself in two, one side filled with happiness and love, which had taken all that mattered: Hyllus and the memory of his mother, and one side left behind in my vast, empty house, filled with all the bitterness, loneliness and misery that I had collected over the years.

 In my more lucid moments, I suspected all the slaves.
 Questioned them.
 One or two I beat, in hopes of a confession.
 I was hoping that somebody would run away, so that I would know that they were guilty.
 Of course, I had some enemies.
 Some villagers whose lives I had upset.
 Some slaves and ex-slaves.
-The thief, of course, could have made his way back from the slave market in Byzantion.
+Could the slave who stole Ana's necklace, have made his way back from the slave market in Byzantion?
+He seemd utterly resigned even as I beat him.
 Perhaps even Midas bore some hidden grudge against his new master.
 Would any of them be so aggrieved as to hurt me by taking my son?
 Did anything I had done in my life warrant such cruel retribution?

 Finally, in my desperation, I turned to the oracles.